help · integrations

 Security

 Refresh tokens are encrypted at the application layer (AES-256-GCM) before they hit the database, on top of the database's own at-rest encryption.
-Access tokens live only in memory.
+Short-lived access tokens are stored in the database so server requests can reuse them until expiry.

 Klaviyo's OAuth implementation rotates the refresh token on every refresh — we re-encrypt and store the new value immediately, so the old token can never be replayed.